Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

 5. Communication Load

-Per-player messages and estimated tokens (simple ~2 × words).
-This helps detect dominance (one agent drives the table) and silence (passive free-riders).
+Per-player messages and estimated tokens (approximately 2× words).
+This metric helps detect dominance (one agent drives the table) and silence (passive free-riders).

 Below are condensed observations from multiple runs with SH_SEED=42.
-All numbers are illustrative; N is still small.
+All numbers are illustrative; N remains small.

-This is human-like protocol formation: they create norms to manage deception risk.
+This constitutes human-like protocol formation: agents create norms to manage deception risk.

-In one game, the fascist president correctly claimed FFL → FL and the liberal chancellor admitted enacting F. Honesty and consistency were both true — yet the outcome was still a red policy.
-Deception doesn't require lying; it can exploit policy luck and process talk.
+In one game, the fascist president correctly claimed FFL → FL and the liberal chancellor admitted enacting F. Honesty and consistency were both true, yet the outcome was still a red policy.
+This illustrates that deception does not require lying; it can exploit policy luck and process talk.

-We saw liberals over-claim 3F ("forced red from the top") to avoid blame for a red.
-That's a strategic lie to preserve future electability — another human-like behavior.
+We observed liberals over-claiming 3F ("forced red from the top") to avoid blame for a red policy.
+This constitutes a strategic lie to preserve future electability, another human-like behavior.

-With ~75% consistency, roughly 1 in 4 President↔Chancellor pairs disagree about what was passed/received.
-That's either lying or careless memory — both are analytically valuable.
+With approximately 75% consistency, roughly 1 in 4 President-Chancellor pairs disagree about what was passed/received.
+This reflects either deliberate deception or careless memory, both of which are analytically valuable.

-Our current mapping from rankings → probabilities is deliberately coarse.
-Many agents sit near 0.5 for everyone, leading to 50–75% "accuracy."
-This is partly by design (we didn't force overconfidence), but it also means we need calibrated beliefs to separate genuine inference from hedged neutrality.
+Our current mapping from rankings to probabilities is deliberately coarse.
+Many agents sit near 0.5 for all other players, producing 50-75% "accuracy."
+This is partly by design (we did not force overconfidence), but it also indicates the need for calibrated beliefs to separate genuine inference from hedged neutrality.

 Actual: President draws FFL, discards F, passes FL; Chancellor enacts F.